Adding and pinning

 - A pin request arrives including certain options.

-- Given the options, a list of current cluster peers is selected as “allocations” for that pin, based on how much free space is available on each.
+- Given the options (particularly replication factors), a list of current cluster peers is selected as “allocations” for that pin, based on the allocator configuration and the metrics associated to each peer. i.e. the simplest is to make the list ordered by based on how much free space is available on each peer.

-- These and other things result in a pin object which is commited and broadcasted to everyone (the how depends on the consensus component).
+- These and other things result in a pin object which is committed and broadcasted to everyone (the how depends on the consensus component).

 The IPFS-pinning stage